Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/education-at-work.md

 Personally, I think there are two blockers to this happening in many organisations:

 - Education is a lower priority and ends up almost never being prioritised.
-- Senior engineers / technical leadership have egos that enjoy being experience & knowledgeable and fear sharing that experience & knowledge because then others could do their job, and they'd be less important.
+- Senior engineers / technical leadership enjoy being smart, and often enjoy showing other people that they're smart, but they don't seem to enjoy (or as much) actively teaching and sharing their experience & knowledge.
+Maybe it's an ego thing, or a confidence thing, or a job (in)security thing, but the result is voluntary teaching is rare.

 The former is a choice, and one I simply must ask people to reconsider.
 The latter is achievable by either not hiring these overly-egotistical people or making it part of their job responsibility to educate and share knowledge.